robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/induction.md

 \end{aligned}
 $$
 **e)** The left hand side of part **d** shows $k(k+1)(2 k+1) / 6+ (k+1)^{2}$.
 We need to do a bit of algebraic manipulation to get it into the desired form: factor out $(k+1)/6$ and then factor the rest.
-**f)** Explain why these steps show that this formula is true whenever n is a positive integer.

 $$
 \begin{aligned}
 \left(1^{2}+2^{2}+\cdots+k^{2}\right)+(k+1)^{2}&=\frac{k(k+1)(2 k+1)}{6}+(k+1)^{2} \\